Asia grain mountains swell as governments fret over food security

 Although wheat stocks in China have fallen in the last few years, the country is seen emerging as the world's No. 1 importer as it rebuilds depleted reserves and meets a shortfall in domestic supplies.

-China is expected to buy around 9.5 to 10 million tons of wheat in the year to June 2014, according to the U.S. Department of Agriculture and traders.
+China is expected to buy around 9.5 to 10 million tonnes of wheat in the year to June 2014, according to the U.S. Department of Agriculture and traders.

 In addition to piling up reserves, the Philippines is striving for self sufficiency in rice supply by the end of 2013.